Setting/Removing Civil Motions

 Removing or Continuing a Motion:

 Motions may be removed or continued by consent of the parties prior to motions day by notifying Chambers at 703-792-6010.
 New notice must be timely filed to put the motions back on the docket.
-Without consent, the request must be made to the Court.
+Without consent, the request must be made to the office of the Circuit Court Clerk.
 If a judge (as opposed to a party) has put a case on the docket (such as for a Rule to Show Cause), it may not be removed without the permission of the judge, regardless of whether or not the parties consent.

 Motions Day Schedule and Time Limitations:

 Motions day begins at 10 a.m. with the Judge calling the docket to obtain time estimates from counsel.
 Time estimates are used to prioritize cases, with the Court normally taking the shorter motions first.
 Accordingly, the time estimate given should reflect the total time for both the moving and responding party.